quicwg/base-drafts/draft-ietf-quic-http.md

 directions of a stream that are still open.

 When the server rejects a request without performing any application processing, it SHOULD abort its response stream with the error code H3_REQUEST_REJECTED.
 In this context, "processed" means that some data from the stream was passed to some higher layer of software that might have taken some action as a result.
-The client can treat requests rejected by the server as though they had never been sent at all, thereby allowing them to be retried later on a new connection.
+The client can treat requests rejected by the server as though they had never been sent at all, thereby allowing them to be retried later.
 Servers MUST NOT use the H3_REQUEST_REJECTED error code for requests which were partially or fully processed.
 When a server abandons a response after partial processing, it SHOULD abort its response stream with the error code H3_REQUEST_CANCELLED.

 When a client resets a request with the error code H3_REQUEST_CANCELLED, a server MAY abruptly terminate the response using the error code